digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.ebruelhart.2025.02.24.md

 - ms-sample-list-creator: Working

-- directus-db: Running but to clarify (prod, dev, etc)
+- directus-db: Running but to clarify (prod, dev, etc) -> deleted and replaced by 3 repos (Directus-prod, Directus-dev and directus-backup)

 - qfieldcloud-fetcher: To check and improve